 Current time – just like the day and date, people checking your screens often to see what time it is will see your other onscreen messages.

 News headlines – people want to know what’s happening in real time, so give them what they want with news-in-pictures, headlines in tickers and more.

-Weather – show current weather or the forecast by pulling in data for your zip code paired with modern, animated icons.
+Weather – show current weather or the forecast by pulling in data for your zip code paired with stylish, modern icons.

 Event schedules – this is the most popular thing that people want to show on screens, so tap into your calendar app and automate your events.